rafaelbatista6/IntlTelInputPCF/README.md

 Component can be applied on single line of text field attributes (whatever subformat text, phone or fax)

+Important: This component will store numbers in Dataverse columns in the format +XXXXXXXX without spaces.
+If you plan to add this control to an existing column containing data, it is important to realign the data to match this format.
+The behavior when opening a record where the phone number field does not match this format is unpredictable.

 This PCF control has 3 static input elements that you can configure:

 ***defaultCC***: String text code that defines the ISO-2 country code corresponding to the default flag displayed for a new or empty number.
 Example value is 'fr' or 'gb'.
 Default value is 'us'.